Looking to buy?

 However, banks consider wider factors when deciding whether or not to lend – such as the balance of your mortgage debt over time – which could impact your chances of being accepted.

 Our credit score partner TransUnion also adds that you should always make sure your lender records it properly on your credit file.

-Crucially though, any more tailored help handed down by your mortgage lender after 31 October will affect your credit score, according to FCA proposals – which have yet to be finalised.
+Crucially though, any more ‘tailored’ help handed down by your mortgage lender could affect your credit score.